kubedb/docs/docs/guides/mysql/reconfigure/overview/index.md

 ## How Reconfiguring MySQL Process Works

-The following diagram shows how KubeDB Enterprise operator reconfigures `MySQL` database components.
+The following diagram shows how KubeDB Ops Manager reconfigures `MySQL` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Reconfiguring process of MySQL" src="/docs/guides/mysql/reconfigure/overview/reconfigure.jpg">